mmaismma/baha-blogs/_posts/roopkund-trek-via-lohajung.md

 author: 'Amit'
 ---

-# Journey to the Mystical Roopkund: A Trek Through Time and Terrain

 Nestled in the lap of the Garhwal Himalayas, the Roopkund Trek is a captivating journey that combines natural splendor, historical intrigue, and the thrill of adventure.
 Known as the “Mystery Lake Trek,” this